smartdevicelink/sdl_evolution/proposals/nnnn-audio-io-manager.md

 ## Impact on existing code

-The current manager `SDLAudioStreamManager` should be deprecated as the new `SDLAudioIOManager` provides the same functionality in addition to synchronizing with Audio pass thru.
-The only missing feature is to queue audio files before playing (`playNextWhenReady`).
+The current manager `SDLAudioStreamManager` should be deprecated and the new `SDLAudioIOManager` should be used.

 ## Alternatives considered